ch4tic/koann/README.md

 4. Use pip to install all modules required (go into koann/src/ and run pip install -r requirements.txt).
 5. Run the program: ***python3 main.py***

 **Note that you should have the tree command installed on your preffered OS.**

+**You also have some languages we've added in "/lang/" folder**

 Syntax for Linux: ***apt-get install tree && pacman -S tree***